mjsiu/macks-list/README.md

 ## Phase 6: Database Seeding and UI testing
 [ 1 day(s) ]

 One day will be dedicated entirely to setting up the seed database with presentable data.
-The database will need to include a variety of ads from different cities and categories.
+The database will need to include a variety of listings from different cities and categories.

 The latter part of the day will also be spent checking overall UI compatibility.
 I will use the following checklist, which is ordered by priority.